 A full series of the meningococcal conjugate vaccines should be given to kids and teens who are at higher risk for meningococcal disease, including those who:

 - live in or travel to countries where the disease is common

 - are present during an outbreak of the disease

 - have certain immune disorders.
 If the immune disorders are chronic, these kids also need a booster dose a few years later, depending on the age at which the first dose is given.

-Children aged 2 months to 10 years with these risk factors should receive a full series of the MCV4 vaccines.
 The sequence and dosage will depend on the child's age.